JauriCortes/JAVAProjects/README.md

 ---

-## 📁 Week 1: Fundamentals and Geometry – Working with Shapes
+## 📁 Module 1 and 2: Fundamentals and Geometry – Working with Shapes

 ### Key Concepts:
 - **Java Basics**: Introduction to Java syntax, variables, methods, conditionals, and loops.